 - Lost income at 80% up to a $2000 per month limit, payable for a maximum of three years

-- Additional payments of $25 per month for other needs, for up to a year
+- Up to $25 per day for other needs, such as transportation, household help, or medical expenses. for up to a year

 - A death benefit of $2000